DrunkenToast/crabsay-tauri/report/ReportCrossDev_p3_Peter_Leconte.md

 One of the main selling points of Tauri is it's small bundle size.
-This is because they don't bundle an entire webview along with the executable like Electron does with chromium.
+This is because they don't bundle an entire webview along with the executable while Electron includes a complete instance of Chromium.
 This results in a huge cut in size (it can be less than 600kb).

-Depending on the features you exclude from your configuration file in Tauri the bundle size will also get smaller.
+Depending on the features you exclude from your configuration file in Tauri the bundle size will get smaller.

 You can look at some of the benchmarks [here](https://tauri.app/v1/references/benchmarks).

+Compared to Qt, Qt will likely result in a smaller executable but this depends on what you use and how you build your application.

 ## Links to theory lesson